Table of Contents

 - Tumors often display multiple morphologic patterns, calling into question the utility of subdividing the entity

-- May be keratinizing (usually below the dentate line) or nonkeratinizing (anywhere, although tumors above dentate line are usually nonkeratinizing)
+- May be keratinizing (usually below the dentate line) or nonkeratinizing (anywhere, although tumors above the dentate line are usually nonkeratinizing)

 - May have massive eosinophilic infiltration, mucoepidermoid features (with mucinous microcysts) or poorly differentiated morphology

-- Can show "small cell" anaplastic features (but without evidence of neuroendocrine differentiation)
+- Can show small cell anaplastic features (but without evidence of neuroendocrine differentiation)

 - Often replaces crypts of adjacent rectal mucosa